 by Robert Wilkinson

-Today would have been the 82nd birthday of one of the pioneers and founders of “Soul music,” Sam Cooke.
+Today would have been the 83rd birthday of one of the pioneers and founders of “Soul music,” a man with one of the smoothest voices ever to grace the airwaves, Mister Sam Cooke.

 Sam Cooke (January 22, 1931 – December 11, 1964) was a gospel singer who blazed the trail for a thousand other Soul music performers.
+He combined gospel, pop, and rock and roll to create the genre we now call “soul music.”
 From Wikipedia:

 Cooke had 30 U.S. top 40 hits between 1957 and 1964, and a further three after his death.
 Major hits like “You Send Me,” “A Change is Gonna Come,” “Cupid,” “Chain Gang,” “Wonderful World,” and “Twistin’ the Night Away” are some of his most popular songs.
 Cooke was also among the first modern black performers and composers to attend to the business side of his musical career.
 He founded both a record label and a publishing company as an extension of his careers as a singer and composer.
 He also took an active part in the American Civil Rights Movement.